docstrap/docstrap/README.md

 	When `outputSourceFiles` is `false`, you may still want to name the file even without a link to the pretty printed output.
 	Set  this to `true` when `outputSourceFiles` is `false`. `outputSourceFiles` when `true` takes precedence over this setting.
 *   __dateFormat__ The date format to use when printing dates.
 It accepts any format string understood by [moment.js](http://momentjs.com/docs/#/displaying/format/)
 *   __highlightTutorialCode__ Boolean used to determine whether to treat code blocks in "tutorial" markdown as examples and highlight them
+*   __syntaxTheme__ String that determines the theme used for code blocks.
+Default value is `"default"`.
+It can be any value supported at [sunlight themes](https://github.com/tmont/sunlight/tree/master/src/themes) which right now consists of...uh...`"default"` and `"dark"`, but at least you have it if you need it.

 ## Controlling Syntax Highlighting ##
 Of course this is intended to document JS.
 But JS often interacts with other languages, most commonly `HTML`, but also any